commoners1/unicef-sf-middleware/docs/UNICEF_SALESFORCE_MIDDLEWARE_API_DOCUMENTATION.md

 }
 ```

+**Note:**
-**Note:** This endpoint returns individual items processed by cron jobs, not the job scheduling records.
+- This endpoint returns individual items processed by cron jobs, not the job scheduling records.
 Each item represents a single API call made during the cron job execution.
+- Returns up to 1000 undelivered jobs per request, ordered by creation date (oldest first).
+- Jobs are automatically marked as `isDelivered: true` after being returned in the response.

 **Example cURL:**
 ```bash